CristopherNim/WGU-D206/D208 Task 1.md

 ## F.  Summarize your findings and assumptions by doing the following:

 1. Discuss the results of your data analysis, including the following elements:
- - based on our theory that Bandwidth, phone, techie were not essential features to predict tenure column.
+ - based on our theory thatPhone, multiple, streaming tv, and streaming movies were not essential features to predict tenure column.
 We can conclude that we were wrong and should include this column to indicate the tenure column.
 - a regression equation for the reduced model
 Y = linear_line + col_A + Col_B.... + col_Z
 ![[Pasted image 20210528215051.png]]